 The Kooples founder and Creative Director of Menswear Alexandre Elicha chats to Yeong Sassall about legends, love stories and working with family

 After finally arriving in Australia in June last year, the brand has two boutiques in Melbourne's Collins St Lane and Chadstone and an e-commerce site (thekooples.com.au).
-Touching down in Australia with his brother and business partner Nicolas Dreyfus, Alexandre is at VAMFF his week opening the brand's travelling photographic exhibition Latitudes, Attitudes - a eight photographer project featuring duos from India to Morocco, Mongolia and California, tied themtically together by featuring the same leather jacket.
+Touching down in Australia with his brother and business partner Nicolas Dreyfus, Alexandre is at VAMFF his week opening the brand's travelling photographic exhibition Latitudes, Attitudes - an eight photographer project featuring duos from India and Morocco, to Mongolia and California, tied thematically together by featuring the same leather jacket.

 Your parents ran a fashion label - and you three are brothers.
 Did you always know that you'd produce a label together?

 We can say that fashion runs in my family.
 Our parents founded Comptoir des Cotonniers in 1995.
 We launched The Kooples in 2008 because the three of us (my brothers Laurent, Alexandre and I) wanted to create something together and we have seen that is it possible to succeed working [with] family.
 We were sure that working together would be the key to our success.

 Do you all play your own role in the company - who does which jobs?

 I work on menswear, Laurent does womenswear, and Raphaël handles the brand image.
 We are very close to one another; our two passions are really our brand and our family but we have distinctive roles.